TotalLag/phan.cx/README.md

 2. Create a feature branch
 3. Make your changes
 4. Run tests and linting
+5. Follow logging best practices
-5. Submit a pull request
+6. Submit a pull request

 ## 🐛 Common Issues

+### Logging and Debugging
+- Use module-specific loggers
+- Check browser console for development logs
+- Verify log levels are appropriate

 ### Search Not Working
 - Check browser console for errors